aristocratos/bashtop/README.md

 #* Enable graphs with double the horizontal resolution, increases cpu usage
 hires_graphs="false"

+#* Enable the use of psutil python3 module for data collection, default on OSX
+use_psutil="true"
 ```

 #### Command line options: (not yet implemented)